dominant-strategies/quais.js/docs/contributing.md

 -   The library aims to be lean, so keep an eye on the `dist/quais.min.js` file size before and after your changes (the `build-clean` target includes these stats)
 -   Keep the PR simple, readable and confined to the relevant files; see below for which files to change
 -   Add test cases for both expected and unexpected input
--   Any new features need to be supported by me (future issues, documentation, testing, migration), so anything that is overly complicated or specific may not be accepted
+-   Any new features that are overly complicated or specific may not be accepted
 -   Everyone is working hard; **be kind and respectful**

-It is always _highly recommended_ that you open a [quais Discussion](https://github.com/quais-io/quais.js/discussions) **before** beginning a PR.
+It is always _highly recommended_ that you start a conversation in the [Quai Developer Discord](https://discord.gg/s8y8asPwNC) **before** beginning a PR.

 ## Documentation